jedaivokters/aloware-exam/README.md

 # Set up #

 Backend built in PHP Laravel.
+Frontend built in VueJS.

 ### Backend:  ###
-Note: Can use docker just go to `backend` then `docker-compose up -d`
+Note: Can use docker just go to `backend`folder then `docker-compose up -d`
 ***
 1. Go to `backend/app` folder
 2. `composer install`